-Music MUSA 120 MUSA 121 Special application including submission of portfolio by 7 November.
-7 November MUSA 141 MUSA 143 Entry subject to audition.
-Special application due by 17 October.
-17 October MUSA 144 Entry by permission from Head of School.
-MUSA 190 Entry subject to audition.
-Special application due by 17 October.
-17 October MUSA 192 Entry by permission from Head of School.
-MUSA 243 Special application by 17 October.
-17 October Psychology · PSYC 428 1 February 20 PSYC 452 1 February 15 PSYC 466 1 February 15 PSYC 404 PSYC 433 PSYC 470 PSYC 475 PSYC 477 1 February 20 each course PSYC 433: 22 Social Work SOWK 301 SOWK 308 Special application to department by 30 September.
+Psychology

+PSYC 428 1 February 20

+PSYC 452 1 February 15

+PSYC 466 1 February 15

+PSYC 404 PSYC 433 PSYC 470 PSYC 475 PSYC 477 1 February 20 each course PSYC 433: 22

+Social Work

+SOWK 301 SOWK 308 Special application to department by 30 September.
 Selection will be based on academic record and an assessment arranged by the Programme Coordinator.
-30 September 40 total SOWK 451 SOWK 471 SOWK 472 Special application to department by 30 September.
-30 September 40 total SOWK 625 SOWK 671 SOWK 672 Special application to department by 30 September.
-30 September 40 total Soil Science · SOIL 203 5 July 72 Science and Entrepreneurship SCIE 303 Special application to Internship Manager and interview.
+30 September 40 total

+SOWK 451 SOWK 471 SOWK 472 Special application to department by 30 September.
+30 September 40 total

+SOWK 624 SOWK 671 SOWK 672 Special application to department by 30 September for Semester 1 start in the following year; special application to the programmes by 31 May for Semester 2 start in the same year.
+Late applications may be accepted on a case by case basis.
+30 September for Semester 1; 31 May for Semester 2 40 total

+Soil Science

+SOIL 203 5 July 72

+Science and Entrepreneurship

+SCIE 303 Special application to Internship Manager and interview.
 Students should attend UC Careers CV writing and interview skills workshops prior to submitting internship application.